htomislav/fb-weather-bot/README.md

 # Service details

 The service is a node.js express application.
 It exposes the following paths:
-  - */webhook* (*GET*) - used for webhook verification
+  - */webhook* (GET) - used for webhook verification
-  - */webhook* (*POST*) - used for receiving messages from the Facebook
+  - */webhook* (POST) - used for receiving messages from the Facebook
-  - */ (*GET*) - shows service status
+  - */* (GET) - shows service status

-The main responsibility is to receive messages from the Facebook Messanger and respond with the appropriate information.
+The main service responsibility is to receive messages from the Facebook Messanger and respond with the appropriate information.
 When a Facebook message is received, it is first checked if the request is valid (if it has all the necessary data).
-If so, HTTP status 200 is returned immediately and message processing is done asynchronously.
+If so, HTTP status *200* is returned but message processing is done later (asynchronously).

 ## Input message format
-Input message (from Facebook) has to match this criteria to be identified as a proper request:
+Input message (from the Facebook) has to match this criteria to be identified as a proper request:
 > **weather** *`<city>`*,*`<country code>`*

 For example: